mathias82/quarkus-multitenancy/README.md

 ![Quarkus](https://img.shields.io/badge/Quarkus-3.x-red)

-Opinionated Quarkus extension providing a simple, lightweight, and configurable
-**multi-tenant mechanism** for REST applications.

-It resolves the current tenant from the incoming HTTP request (header strategy), stores it in a request-scoped CDI bean, and exposes it throughout your application.
+Quarkus Multi-Tenancy (Tenant Resolver)

+A Quarkus extension that resolves the current tenant for each HTTP request using pluggable strategies (header, JWT, cookie, path) and exposes it via a request-scoped TenantContext.
+Ideal for REST microservices that need multi-tenant logic without configuring multiple datasources or OIDC realms.

 ---